Code-Institute-Submissions/witch-hazel-1/README.md

 <!-- TOC --><a name="programming-philosophy"></a>
 ## Programming philosophy

-Being an app generally modelling a procedural series of steps, little use was made of the concepts of OOP in its design.
-Few custom classes were specifically designed for the app.
+Being an app generally modelling a procedural series of steps, I made only limited active use of the concepts of OOP in my code: though I used a number of pre-coded classes through importing a number of packages, I created few custom classes specifically for the app.
 This was deliberate and should not be taken for any absence of understanding of the basic concepts of OOP.

-It may, however, be useful to look at other programs created for a similar purpose when the time comes to refactor this code, and to use the advantages of OOD/OOP to make the code more efficient and more comprehensible.
+## Manual testing

+### Features testing

+### Browser compatibility

+### Device compatibility and responsiveness

+### Code validation

+### Bugs and bug squashing

+### Lighthouse testing

+### Accessibility (webaim coolors)

+## Automated testing

 ## Setting up the environment
 The first task I completed was to create the spreadsheet with which Laura and Donal's app are going to interact.
 As I already have a Google account, there was no need to set up a new account.
 I simply navigated to https://docs.google.com/spreadsheets and created a Google spreadsheet (called "Hamamelis") that contained the three pages illustrated and explained above, inserting the data given to me by Laura and Donal.